-The Chippewa Valley Book Festival is sponsored by the Literary Arts Committee of the Eau Claire Regional Arts Council.
-Volunteer committee members come from area communities, the Eau Claire Area School District, Indianhead Federated Library System, L.E.
-Phillips Memorial Public Library, and the University of Wisconsin-Eau Claire, and the Chippewa Valley Technical College.
+The festival is a program of the Literary Arts Committee, in partnership with Pablo Center at the Confluence, the Eau Claire Regional Arts Council, the Eau Claire Area School District, L.E.
+Phillips Memorial Public Library, and the University of Wisconsin–Eau Claire Foundation.

 The festival celebrates the written word through author readings and book signings, school visits, meals with authors, and includes workshops and programs for writers of all ages.
 The 2018 festival will feature more than twenty authors at area libraries, schools and other community locations.
 The festival begins annually in mid-October and features programs for up to ten days, with Saturday and weekday evening programs at five area public libraries.